Preparing for the New School Year

 Get out of the house.

 Just because your kids aren’t in school, doesn’t mean you need to stay home all day.
 Turn fun trips to the zoo, aquarium, or pool into learning experiences.
 If you go to the zoo, create a scavenger hunt to find all their favorite animals.
 Then, take some time to teach them about the animals’ habitats and the importance of caring for our environment to ensure the animals have a safe place to live.
 After your trip to the zoo, you can solidify everything they learned by creating habitat sensory trays for their favorite animals.
 For example, if your kids loved the polar bears, fill a plastic bin with ice, shaving cream, and plastic arctic animals.
+If you’re at the swimming pool or aquarium, talk with your child about the importance of keeping our oceans clean.
+Once you’re home, create an ocean sensory bottle by filling a bottle with water, sand, glitter, and plastic fish toys.

 Make every day different.